blup0plup/source-stream-kafka/readme.md

 source stream using kafka

-Created a random usage detail object and pushes to kafka topic
+Creates a random usage detail object and pushes to kafka topic